Economy of India: Child labour

 Child labour is a complex problem that is rooted in poverty.
 Since the 1990s, the government has implemented a variety of programs to eliminate child labour.
 These have included setting up schools, launching free school lunch programs, creating special investigation cells, etc. Author Sonalde Desai stated that recent studies on child labour in India have found some pockets of industries in which children are employed, but overall, relatively few Indian children are employed.
 Child labour below the age of 10 is now rare.
 In the 10–14 age group, the latest surveys find only 2% of children working for wage, while another 9% work within their home or rural farms assisting their parents in times of high work demand such as sowing and harvesting of crops.

-According to a July 2024 Unicef-Innocenti study, child labour in India has declined substantially over the past decade as school enrollment has expanded nationwide.
-The report finds that most children now attend school full-time, and child labour is increasingly limited to specific vulnerable groups such as seasonal migrant families.
-While instances of hazardous or exploitative work still exist, UNICEF notes that these cases are far less common than in previous decades, reflecting the impact of education access, midday-meal schemes, and rural livelihood programmes.
-The study emphasizes that continued policy attention is needed, but the long-term trend shows steady reductions in children’s involvement in labour.

 Diaspora remittance

 India has the largest diaspora around the world, an estimated 32 million people according to the Ministry of External Affairs (India), many of whom work overseas and remit funds back to their families.
 The Middle East region is the largest source of employment for expat Indians.
 The crude oil production and infrastructure industry of Saudi Arabia employs over 2 million expat Indians.
 Cities such as Dubai and Abu Dhabi in United Arab Emirates have employed another 2 million Indians during the construction boom in recent decades.
-In 2009–10, remittances from Indian migrants overseas stood at ₹2.5 trillion, the highest in the world, but their share in FDI remained low at around 1%.